opal-instruments/geode-firmware/README.md

 ### Vagrant

-This project can be developed on a Virtual Machine, which can be provisioned by [Vagrant](https://www.vagrantup.com/).
+This project can be developed on a Virtual Machine, but it is not required.
+The virtual machine is an ubuntu instance that has the `avr-gcc` toolchain installed that is required to build and develop this project.

+The VM for this project is managed by [Vagrant](https://www.vagrantup.com/).
 The Vagrant setup for this project is currently configured to be provisioned by the [Ansible](http://www.ansible.com/) orchaestration tool.

 To get started, please be sure to install both [Vagrant](https://www.vagrantup.com/) and [Ansible](http://www.ansible.com/), ensure they are both accessible in your `$PATH`, and then run the following command: